tensorflow/docs/site/en/api_docs/python/tf/contrib/layers/maxout.md

 * <b>`inputs`</b>: Tensor input
 * <b>`num_units`</b>: Specifies how many features will remain after maxout in the `axis` dimension (usually channel).
-    This must be multiple of number of `axis`.
+    This must be a factor of number of features.
 * <b>`axis`</b>: The dimension where max pooling will be performed.
 Default is the last dimension.
 * <b>`scope`</b>: Optional scope for variable_scope.